akamsteeg/AtleX.CommandLineArguments/README.md

 # AtleX.CommandLineArguments

-AtleX.CommandLineArguments is a helper library to facilitate parsing command line arguments into an object.
+AtleX.CommandLineArguments is a helper library to facilitate parsing command line arguments into a strongly-typed object.
+Values can be validated with extensible and customisable validators and the library can automatically generate help for the user.

 Supported .NET frameworks:
 * .NET 4.5